Enhanced Gravity Model of trade: reconciling macroeconomic and network models: The Enhanced Gravity Model of international trade

 \subsection{A single model for topology and weights}

-The first lesson we have learnt is that \ref{eq_gravityF} is successful in reproducing link weights only \emph{after} the existence of the links themselves has been preliminarly established.
-This implies that \ref{eq_gravityF}, as a model of real-world trade flows, is actually unsatisfactory and should rather be reformulated as a \emph{conditional expectation} of the weight $w_{ij}$, given that $w_{ij}>0$.
-In other words, if $a_{ij}$ denotes the entry of the adjacency matrix of the ITN (defined as $a_{ij}=1$ if $w_{ij}>0$ and $a_{ij}=0$ if $w_{ij}=0$), an improved model should be such that \ref{eq_gravityF} is replaced by
+The first lesson we have learnt is that Eq.~\eqref{eq_gravityF} is successful in reproducing link weights only \emph{after} the existence of the links themselves has been preliminarly established.
+This implies that Eq.~\eqref{eq_gravityF}, as a model of real-world trade flows, is actually unsatisfactory and should rather be reformulated as a \emph{conditional expectation} of the weight $w_{ij}$, given that $w_{ij}>0$.
+In other words, if $a_{ij}$ denotes the entry of the adjacency matrix $\mathbf{A}=\Theta(\mathbf{W})$ of the ITN (defined via the step function as $a_{ij}=\Theta(w_{ij})$, i.e. $a_{ij}=1$ if $w_{ij}>0$ and $a_{ij}=0$ if $w_{ij}=0$), an improved model should be such that Eq.~\eqref{eq_gravityF} is replaced by

 where $\langle w_{ij}|a_{ij}=1\rangle$ is the \emph{conditional expected weight} of the trade link from country $i$ to country $j$, \emph{given that such link exists}.
 This operation ensures that, whatever the new model looks like, its predictions for the expected trade volume between connected pairs of countries remain identical to the ones proposed in more traditional macroeconomic models.
-For instance, choosing $F_{\mathbf{\phi}}(\mathbf{n}_i,\mathbf{n}_j,\mathbf{D}_{ij})=c~\textrm{GDP}^{\alpha}_i~\textrm{GDP}^{\beta}_j~R^{-\gamma}_{ij}$ as in \ref{eq_gravity} allows us to retain (in almost intact form) all the empirical knowledge that has accumulated in the econometrics literature since Jan Tinbergen's introduction of the GM.
+For instance, choosing $F_{\vec{\phi}}\,(\vec{n}_i,\vec{n}_j,\vec{D}_{ij})=c~\textrm{GDP}^{\alpha}_i~\textrm{GDP}^{\beta}_j~R^{-\gamma}_{ij}$ as in Eq.~\eqref{eq_gravity} allows us to retain (in almost intact form) all the empirical knowledge that has accumulated in the econometrics literature since Jan Tinbergen's introduction of the GM.
 An important difference, however, is that in our model the trade volumes will be drawn from a different probability distribution.

-The second lesson we have learnt is that, in analogy with \ref{eq_gravityF1}, \ref{eq:fermi} should be generalized to allow for both dyadic ($\mathbf{D}_{ij}$) and node-specific ($\mathbf{n}_i$) factors as follows:
+The second lesson we have learnt is that, in analogy with Eq.~\eqref{eq_gravityF1}, Eq.~\eqref{eq:fermi} should be generalized to allow for both dyadic ($\vec{D}_{ij}$) and node-specific ($\vec{n}_i$) factors as follows: